 \subsection{Normalized characters}

 The \emph{irreducible character} $\chi^\lambda(\pi)$ of the symmetric group is usually considered as a function of the partition $\pi$, with the Young diagram $\lambda$ fixed.
-It was a brilliant observation of Kerov and Olshanski \cite{KerovOlshanski1994} that for several problems in asymptotic representation theory it is convenient to do the opposite: keep the partition $\pi$ fixed and let the Young diagram $\lambda$ vary.
-It should be stressed that the Young diagram $\lambda$ is arbitrary, in particular there are no restrictions on the number of boxes of $\lambda$.
+It was a brilliant observation of Kerov and Olshanski \cite{KerovOlshanski1994} that for several problems in the asymptotic representation theory it is convenient to do the opposite: keep the partition $\pi$ fixed and let the Young diagram $\lambda$ vary.
+It should be stressed that in this approach the Young diagram $\lambda$ is arbitrary, in particular there are no restrictions on the number of boxes of $\lambda$.
 In this way it is possible to study the structure of the series of the symmetric groups $\Sym{1}\subset \Sym{2}\subset \cdots$ and their representations in a uniform way.
 This concept is sometimes referred to as \emph{dual approach} to the characters of the symmetric groups.

-In order for this idea to be successful one has to replace the usual characters $\chi^\lambda(\pi)$ by, so called, \emph{normalized characters} $\Ch_\pi(\lambda)$.
+In order for this idea to be successful, one has to replace the usual characters $\chi^\lambda(\pi)$ by the \emph{normalized characters} $\Ch_\pi(\lambda)$.
 Namely, for a partition $\pi$ of size $k$ and a Young diagram $\lambda$ with $n$ boxes we define